iamshadmirza/TheNextBigWriter/js/how-does-javascript-work/how-does-javascript-work.md

 ![FEC1.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611861952440/MPoJltLlU.png)

 Now the control moves to line 7, where it finds another function invocation `square(4)` with value 4 as an argument.
-Again brand new `FEC` will be created and the whole procedure used to invoke `square(n)` as explained above will be repeated and the value will be evaluated and returned into square4.
+Again brand new `FEC` will be created.
+The whole procedure used to invoke `square(n)` as explained above will be repeated.
+The value will be evaluated and returned into square4.

-If there is a function inside a function then a nested `FEC` will be created inside the `FEC` which is inside the `GEC`.
+If there is a function inside a function.
+Then a nested `FEC` will be created inside the `FEC` which is inside the `GEC`.
 This has no end it can go beyond and beyond.

 After the execution of the whole program is finished, The `Global Execution Context` also gets deleted.

-Phew, that was all about the **"Execution Context"**, now you know how is it created and how it executes the code which we write in JavaScript.
+Phew, that was all about the **"Execution Context"**, now you know how is it created and how it executes the code.

 Remember I said all this nested `Execution Context` can go on and on, so how does JavaScript handle all this complicated nesting and control of the program.
 Luckily JavaScript engine has a stack to manage all these things and we call it **The Call Stack**, let's learn more about it in detail.

 ### 2. Call Stack
 You must be familiar with the stack data structure.
-If not please read about it.
+If not, please read it [here](https://www.geeksforgeeks.org/stack-data-structure/#:~:text=Stack%20is%20a%20linear%20data,one%20another%20in%20the%20canteen.)
 So as we know Stack is a LIFO(Last in First Out) Data Structure.
 To enter data in the stack we use `push` and to delete we use the `pop` operation.
 The same is the working of the **Call Stack** in JS.